Vivado Shift Bug

 #include <stdio.h> unsigned int result(); int main () { FILE *fp; FILE *fp1; unsigned int resultOut; char str[1000]; fp=fopen("out.txt","w"); fp1=fopen("out.gold.txt", "r"); resultOut = result(); printf("Verilog result is %X\n", resultOut); printf("C output:"); while (fgets(str, 1000, fp1) != NULL) printf("%s", str); fprintf(fp,"checksum = %X\n",resultOut); fclose(fp); fclose(fp1); printf ("Comparing against output data \n"); if (system("diff -w out.txt out.gold.txt")) { fprintf(stdout, "*******************************************\n"); fprintf(stdout, "FAIL: Output DOES NOT match the golden output\n"); fprintf(stdout, "*******************************************\n"); return 1; } else { fprintf(stdout, "*******************************************\n"); fprintf(stdout, "PASS: The output matches the golden output!\n"); fprintf(stdout, "*******************************************\n"); return 0; } }

-file to create the Vivado project and include all the relevant source files.
+Finally, we create the tcl file to create the Vivado project and include all the relevant source files.

 ./vivado.tcl